 2. Contemporary Science Writing: Creative and Professional Forms (online core course)

 3/4.
 Two Science Writing Workshops (online; can be any course with Workshop in title)

-7. One Residency course (onsite; location and topics chosen by student)
+7. One Residency course (onsite; location and topics vary each year)

 8. One Student Choice: Another workshop, elective, Residency, course in other AAP Programs*, or an internship or Independent Study

 9. Thesis and Careers in Science Writing (online; final course)